SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/02-Defining-Simple-Classes.md

 [slide]
 # Constructor

-Special method, executed during object creation, that **sets object's initial state**.
+A special method, executed during object creation, that **sets object's initial state**.

-Constructor name is the **same as the name of the class**.
+The constructor name is the **same as the name of the class**.

 Constructor **can take parameters**, which is used to **initialize fields**.